 Wearing compression stockings all day is often the first approach to try before moving on to other treatments.
 They steadily squeeze your legs, helping veins and leg muscles move blood more efficiently.
 The amount of compression varies by type and brand.

 You can buy compression stockings at most pharmacies and medical supply stores.
-Prices vary.
-Prescription-strength stockings also are available.
+Prescription-strength stockings also are available, and are likely covered by insurance if your varicose veins are causing symptoms.

 Additional treatments for more-severe varicose veins